davegoblue/TestCodingShortcuts/README.md

 * TestParallel_v003 investigates efficiency of parallel for 10-fold cv on a much larger randomForest
 * TestParallel_v003 summarized for future reference

+### Expansions week of 09-MAY-2016
+* AssociativeArrays_v001 is an initial exploration of using the hash table to speed up lookups in R